For those living with a mental health concern, genuine connection with others on similar journeys can make all the difference in their recovery.

 From learning to set healthy boundaries to creating a self-care routine, the Recovery College provides practical courses that everyone can benefit from.
 Priscilla has seen first-hand just how much of an impact these programs are truly making.

 “Some people feel relieved right away.
 You can see their eyes brighten up,” she says.
 “What we are doing is working.”

 The numbers prove it.
 Since opening its doors in May, the Recovery College has already seen over 2,050 students, and that number is quickly growing.
 All programs at CMHA Calgary are free of charge and without waiting lists.
-In order to continue to ensure that no one is turned away, they need your support, which is why they’ve launched the Turni2We campaign.
+In order to continue to ensure that no one is turned away, we need your support, which is why we’ve launched the Turni2We campaign.